MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Use fault injection to intentionally introduce failures and validate your self-healing and self-preservation mechanisms.
 Explore the [fault library provided by Azure Chaos Studio](/azure/chaos-studio/chaos-studio-fault-library).
 >
->    Azure App Service imposes resource limits on hosted apps.
+>    App Service imposes resource limits on hosted apps.
 These limits are determined by the associated App Service plan.
 Make sure your tests validate that the app runs within those limits, For more information, [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits?branch=main#app-service-limits).
 >
 > - **Use health probes to identify unresponsive workers**.
 App Service has built-in capabilities that periodically ping a specific path of your web application.
 If an instance is unresponsive, it's removed from the load balancer and replaced with a new instance.